 Whether a piece of fiction ‘works,’ as we sometimes put it, depends both on the storytelling and on the line by line writing.
 In some ways, it’s problematic to view them as separate issues: if I decide a writer’s dialog lacks sophistication, for example, I might as easily talk to them about characterization as about their writing style.
 It all overlaps: I might find myself talking about why a story’s protagonist is so passive, for example, and then think, “Well, their behavior is caused by the rules of their setting… maybe I should address that.”
 And on we go.

-Even so, it is often easier to try to talk about one story element at a time, and this coming week in my Novel Writing II workshop, the focus is on prose.
+Even so, it is often easier to try to talk about one story element at a time, and at least once in each of my Novel Writing workshops at UCLA, I shine the spotlight on prose.
 With that in mind, I had been trying, earlier this week, to come up with a sort of hierarchy to impose on the question.
 You know the kind of thing I mean: “Beginner,” at the bottom.
 “Professional Quality” in the middle.
 “Incandescent” at the top.
 With stages in between.

 That proved beyond me, and I’m not sure it’s possible, but what I have done is think through a number of positive qualities that I look for in prose, things I think I might usefully employ to explain where a writer might focus their attention: